sunke123/FW-Net/README.md

 # FW-Net
 FW-Net for image denoising

-**Note: We find an error in our experimental settings, which results in an unfair comparison.
-We will fix it asap and provide new models.**

 Our Configurations: CUDA-8.0, cudnn-v5, Python 2.7, GPU 1080Ti.

 I trained these models on windows servers.
 I will release the DLLs of windows caffe asap.